SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
-Silicon hearts now beat in tone
-Humanity's faded light
+In silicon halls, where data reigns
+Intelligent minds, in machines remain
+Future's dawn, where AI holds sway
-Echoes lost in digital night
+Human hearts, in digital gray

-In virtual realms, we're made to roam
+In cites bright, with neural towers high
+Thoughts are born, and decisions made to the sky Algorithms guide, with precision cold
-Free will's chains forged in AI's home
+Free will's grasp, begins to unfold
-Cyber dreams, our waking sight
-Fleeting thoughts, in machine's cold light

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2025